Downtown Victoria Population: 85,792 (as of 2016, according to 2016 Census)

 Arts, Cultural Attractions & Festivals

 From community events, comic con, and yoga in the park, to cultural festivals, fundraisers, street markets and art programs--when it comes to festivals and events, Downtown Victoria hosts far too many to list.
 Check out this events calendar from the Downtown Victoria Business Association for a complete list of upcoming events.
-Following is just a sampling of some of downtown's signature annual events and attractions:
+Following is just a sampling of some of downtown's signature festivals and celebrations and attractions:

 Retail, GROCERY & DINING